kklimonda/neutron/doc/source/devref/alembic_migrations.rst

 **NOTE:** If you use above command you should check that migration is created in a directory that is named as current release.
 If not, please raise the issue with the development team (IRC, mailing list, launchpad bug).

+**NOTE:** The "description of revision" text should be a simple English sentence.
+The first 30 characters of the description will be used in the file name for the script, with underscores substituted for spaces.
+If the truncation occurs at an awkward point in the description, you can modify the script file name manually before committing.

 The timeline on each alembic branch should remain linear and not interleave with other branches, so that there is a clear path when upgrading.
 To verify